darsto/borrow_mutex/README.md

 without [`Arc`]<[`Mutex`]> over the object in question and without relying on any kind of internal mutability.
 It's mostly aimed at single-threaded executors where internal mutability is an unnecessary complication.
-Nevertheless, the Mutex is Send+Sync and can be safely used from any number of threads.
+Still, the [`BorrowMutex`] is Send+Sync and can be safely used from any number of threads.

 Since the shared data doesn't have to be wrapped inside an [`Arc`], it doesn't have to be allocated on the heap.
 In fact, BorrowMutex does not